aschet/x3p/src/MATLAB/X3PToolbox/README.txt

 everything is functioning properly.
 If this function completes without any errors everything is working as it should be.

+On Linux you may encounter the error "Invalid MEX-file '/.../X3PToolbox/private /openX3P_mex.mexa64': /usr/local/MATLAB/R20XXa/bin/glnxa64/../../sys/os/glnxa64/ libstdc++.so.6: version `GLIBCXX_X.X.XX' not found (required by /.../X3PToolbox/ private/openX3P_mex.mexa64)".
+This can be resolved by starting MATLAB with the following command: env LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6 \
+/usr/local/MATLAB/R20XXa/bin/matlab -desktop.
+Furthermore, the libiso5436_2_xml
+library should be installed on your system.

 === Usage ===